 CU: Fish being placed into novel tank

 At the end of the baseline recording, use a net to immediately transfer the fish into one of the test beakers for 10 minutes [1] before transferring the fish to a washout beaker containing fresh system water only [2].
+TEXT: Use separate nets designated for each treatment beaker to prevent cross-contamination.

 MED: Talent adding fish to beaker, with novel tank visible in frame as possible

-CU: Fish being added to washout beaker with “Washout” label or similar visible in frame
+CU: Fish being added to washout beaker with “Washout” label or similar visible in frame.
+Net used is visible that it is labeled and specific for use with each beaker.

 After 10 minutes, place the fish into a new novel tank for a second novel tank test [1].